scalikejdbc/scalikejdbc/CONTRIBUTING.md

 - Compatibility always must be kept as far as possible
 - scalariform must be applied to all Scala source code
 - Prefer creating scala source code for each class/object/trait (of course, except for sealed trait)
+- ScalikeJDBC build checks binary compatibility by using [MiMa](https://github.com/typesafehub/migration-manager/wiki/Sbt-plugin).
+Breaking source code compatibility of existing APIs are not allowed.
+Adding new methods, fields or any other things are allowed.
+If you have binary imcompatible changes, please explicitly add exclusions to mimaProblemFilters in `project/Build.scala`.

 #### Branches